What Should I Avoid Doing in Thailand?

 The simple way to avoid making a faux pas is to see if there are any shoes or sandals by the entrance or door.
 If there are, then remove yours too.
 Many places also provide slippers for visitors to wear instead of their outdoor shoes.

-(Thais find it very hard to understand why most Europeans don’t remove their shoes, which have been picking up dirt and germs from the streets outside, before entering their own homes.)
+(Thais find it very hard to understand why most Europeans don’t remove their shoes, which have been picking up dirt and germs from the streets outside, before entering their own homes.
+And, after living here for many years, so do I.)

 Don’t Walk Around Barefoot